The Japanese medlar, which is not to be confused with the common medlar, is cultivated as well for its fruits as for its leaves.

 Japanese medlar leaf tea:

 The leaves of the Japanese medlar tree are also used to make tea.
-Renowned for their antioxidant properties, but also in the fight against type 2 diabetes, these leaves have long been used in traditional Chinese and Japanese medicine.
+Known for their antioxidant properties, but also in the fight against type 2 diabetes, these leaves have long been used in traditional Chinese and Japanese medicine.